Skip to main content

 The results of the TIMSS 2019 mathematics and science study, which was commissioned to be conducted by a scientific consortium led by Prof. Dr Knut Schwippert from the University of Hamburg, were presented in December 2019.
 They confirmed the level of competence that pupils in Germany had already achieved in TIMSS 2007.
 The Standing Conference and the BMBF have emphasised that it has been possible to maintain the level that was achieved despite the increasing heterogeneity of the body of pupils.
 At the same time, they pointed out the necessity of continued efforts so that all pupils, both high and low-achieving, receive the best possible individual support.
 The aspect of individual support should be paid greater attention within the context of the initial and continuing training of teachers.

 At the same time, they pointed out the necessity of further efforts to reduce the performance differences between children from different social backgrounds.
 In TIMSS 2019, students took the tests entirely on computers for the first time.
+The publication of the TIMSS 2023 results is scheduled for December 2024.

-The results of the international primary school reading study PIRLS/IGLU 2021 were published in May 2023. .They showed that pupils' reading performance has fallen since 2016 and is now average internationally.
+The results of the international primary school reading study PIRLS/IGLU 2021 were published in May 2023.
+They showed that pupils' reading performance has fallen since 2016 and is now average internationally.
 In addition to the increasingly heterogeneous student body, the measures against the COVID-19 pandemic posed major challenges for primary schools in Germany during the reporting period.
 From the point of view of the Standing Conference and the BMBF, the results of the study once again underline the importance of reading and language promotion measures in the school sector and the pre-school sector.
 The increasing heterogeneity of the student body calls for the best possible individual support for all pupils, whereby a targeted promotion of pupils with special difficulties in reading is required.
+The Standing Conference already placed a special focus on primary schools in 2020.
+Federal and Länder initiatives such as “School gives you strength” (‘Schule macht stark’) and BiSS-Transfer support socially disadvantaged children, children with a history of migration and children at schools in socially difficult locations.

-Within the framework of the joint tasks pursuant to Article 91b paragraph 2 of the Basic Law, the BMBF also supports the International Computer and Information Literacy Study (ICILS).
+Within the framework of the joint tasks pursuant to Article 91b paragraph 2 GG (German Casic Law), the BMBF also supports the International Computer and Information Literacy Study (ICILS).
 The information and computer-related competences of grade 8 pupils are hereby tested in an international comparison.
 The Länder opened up field access to the schools for the study.
 According to the results, eighth-graders in Germany are in the mid-range in an international comparison, as they were in 2013, when it comes to competent use of digital media.
 A small proportion of young people reach the top of performance, and a third have only basic skills in using digital media.
 In an international comparison, the IT infrastructure and equipment in German schools and the training of teachers still have potential for expansion.
 Teachers use digital media in the classroom in significantly higher proportions than five years ago, although significantly less frequently than teachers in many other countries.
 The University of Paderborn is in charge of the performance of the current study.
 The publication of the results is planned for November 2024.

 Monitoring and implementation of educational standards for the primary sector, the lower secondary level and the Allgemeine Hochschulreife